SECRET-GUEST/barcraft/README.md

 A simple QrCode / barcode generator that you can also use from here : https://secret-guest.github.io/barcraft/

-(Sorry for the front end but it's still in developpement)

 There are several folder, ico and python script are here to make the Application for the os you want, rest of folder/files are for to run the website that I mentionned before.

 In release section you can download an executable ready to launch (portable) made for windows with pyinstaller.